Chinese General Hospital and Medical Center: History

 The hospital was refurbished in 1950.
 The hospital also catered training and teaching, as approved by Pedro Mayuga, former Director of the Philippine Bureau of Medical Services of the Department of Health.
 Luis Guerrero, Antonio G. Sison, Jose Albert, Florencio Quintos, Rosendo R. Llamas, and Fortunato Guerrero were the consultants of the hospital.

 More improvements happened from the 1950s onward.
-Guillermo A. CuUnjieng Sr. Chest Pavilion was inaugurated 1953 by her daughter Sr. Esperanza Ma.
-A. CuUnjieng and prominent philanthropists.
+Guillermo A. Cu-Unjieng Sr. Chest Pavilion was inaugurated 1953 by her daughter Sr. Esperanza Ma.
+A. Cu-Unjieng and prominent philanthropists.
 In 1957, Cheng Tsai Jun Memorial 100-bed Charity Wards were established.
 Two years later, Chinese General Hospital and Medical Center had another facelift.
 A bigger Emergency Building with three stories was constructed in 1971.
 The School of Nursing Building with six stories was completed in 1975.
 And in 1983, a six-storey annex to the Main Building was built.